FN1X/FN1X/README.md

 Python enthusiast, aspiring C++ learner (so far, not much ;-;), and your go-to tech troubleshooter. 🐱‍💻

-When I'm not hacking away (legally, of course!), you'll find me swooning over random tech, cracking up at funny cat videos, and genuinely caring about YOU. 🤟🏼
+When I'm not hacking away (legally, of course!), you'll find me swooning over random tech, cracking up at funny cat videos, and genuinely caring about you.
+Because everyone deserves love! 🤟🏼

-Let's navigate this digital realm together and create magic through technology! 💻✨
+Let's navigate this digital realm together and create magic through technology!
+Before I 'r *' in root, hehehehe. 💻✨

 ### My Equipment: